late-curio/browseragenteg/README.md

 ## Verify Data

-Navigate to https://staging-one.newrelic.com and find app under "Browser applications"
+Navigate to staging https://staging-one.newrelic.com and find app under "Browser applications"

 You can also `tail -f newrelic/newrelic_agent.log` for more details on execution.